usstq/lkmdev/ttm Q&A.md

-    struct ttm_tt*       ttm: TTM structure holding system pages bool             evicted: Whether the object was evicted without user-space knowing. struct dma_fence* moving: Fence set when BO is moving uint64_t          offset: The current GPU offset
+    struct ttm_tt*       ttm: TTM structure holding system pages bool             evicted: Whether the object was evicted without user-space knowing. struct dma_fence* moving: Fence set when BO is moving, this fence is setup by ttm_bo_pipeline_move/ttm_bo_move_accel_cleanup and this fence is also the write fence of the moving dest. uint64_t          offset: The current GPU offset

 and major supported operations: